E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Introduction

-Being a crucial task, predicting the docked pose of a ligand is also a challenging problem.
+Being a crucial task, predicting the docked pose of a ligand is also a challenging one.
 Traditional docking methods~\citep{halgren2004glide,morris1996autodock,trott2010autodockvina,coleman2013dock} rely on physics-inspired scoring functions and extensive conformation sampling to obtain the predicted binding pose.
-Some deep learning methods focus on learning a more accurate scoring function~\citep{mcnutt2021gnina,mendez2021deepdock}, but often at the cost of even lower inference speed due to their adoption of the sampling-scoring framework.
-Distinct from the above methods, TankBind~\citep{lu2022tankbind} drop the burden of conformation sampling by predicting the protein-ligand distance matrix, then converting the distance map to a docked pose using gradient descent.
-The optimization objective is the weighted sum of the protein-ligand distance error with respect to the predicted distance map and the intra-ligand distance error w.r.t. the reference ligand conformation.
+Some deep learning methods focus on learning a more accurate scoring function~\citep{mcnutt2021gnina,mendez2021deepdock}, but at the cost of even lower inference speed due to their adoption of the sampling-scoring framework.
+Distinct from the above methods, TankBind~\citep{lu2022tankbind} drops the burden of conformation sampling by predicting the protein-ligand distance map, then converting the distance map to a docked pose using gradient descent.
+The optimization objective is the weighted sum of the protein-ligand distance error with respect to the predicted distance map and the intra-ligand distance error w.r.t. the reference intra-ligand distances.
 This two-stage approach might run into problems during the distance-to-coordinate transformation, as the predicted distance map is, in many cases, not a valid Euclidean distance matrix~\citep{liberti2014euclideandistancegeometry}.
-Recently, \citet{stark2022equibind} proposed EquiBind, an equivariant model that directly predicts coordinates of the docked pose.
-EquiBind refines the ligand conformation with a graph neural network, then roto-translates the refined ligand into the pocket using a key-point alignment mechanism.
-Compared to the popular docking baselines~\citep{hassan2017qvinaw,koes2013smina} and provides good pose initializations for them, but on its own the docking performance is less satisfactory.
+Recently, \citet{stark2022equibind} proposed EquiBind, an equivariant model that directly predicts the coordinates of the docked pose.
+EquiBind updates the ligand conformation with a graph neural network, then roto-translates the ligand into the pocket using a key-point alignment mechanism.
+It enjoys significant speedup compared to the popular docking baselines~\citep{hassan2017qvinaw,koes2013smina} and provides good pose initializations for them, but on its own the docking performance is less satisfactory.
 This is probably because, after the one-shot roto-translation, the ligand might fall into an unfavorable position but its conformation could not be further refined.